 - You can have a lien on funds due to the Place 1* Contractor on public projects.

 - To make sure that you will be paid the full amount that you are owed, you need to file a “just and true account of the demand due or to become due” within twenty (20) days of first work and/or materials supplied.
 You can file this statement later than twenty (20) days after first work, but it will only be valid to the extent that funds are owed to the Place 1* Contractor.

 - You must file suit to enforce your lien on funds within thirty (30) days of acceptance of your work.

 If you work in South Dakota, it is essential that you have a grasp of the information above.
 It is the only way to have leverage in favor of you getting properly paid.
-If you are still in need of South Dakota’s required lien forms, consider purchasing the necessary materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact an experienced South Dakota lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Fortify your future by protecting your pay and filing your liens the right way.